andrewharp/ComfyUI-EasyNodes/readme.md

    - `validate_inputs`: Maps to ComfyUI's VALIDATE_INPUTS.
    - `is_changed`: Maps to ComfyUI's IS_CHANGED.
    - `always_run`: Makes the node always run by generating a random IS_CHANGED.
-   - `debug`: A boolean that makes this operator print out extra information during its lifecycle.
+   - `debug`: A boolean that makes this node print out extra information during its lifecycle.
    - `color`: Changes the node's color.
    - `bg_color`: Changes the node's color.
 If color is set and not bg_color, bg_color will just be a slightly darker color.